Beth Bye

 Elizabeth Bye is an American politician from Connecticut.
-A Democrat, she is the commissioner of the state's Office of Early Childhood.
+A Democrat, she was the commissioner of the state's Office of Early Childhood from 2019 to 2025.
 She served as a member of the Connecticut State Senate from 2011 to 2019, representing the 5th district, which includes part of Bloomfield, most of Farmington, all of Burlington and all of West Hartford.
 Bye also served two terms in the Connecticut House of Representatives from 2007 to 2011.

 Early life and education

 Bye was born and raised in Greenwich, Connecticut.
 She graduated from St. Mary's High School (now Trinity Catholic High School in Stamford) in Greenwich in 1980 and from the University of New Hampshire with a Master of Arts degree in child development in 1989.
 In 2013, Bye completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.In 2023 she completed a 3 year Salzburg Global Seminar fellowship for international education leaders.